Kirk W. Johnson: Screenwriting career

+Johnson is adapting The Feather Thief into a television series with Universal International Studios and Jenna Bush Hager.
+Last Flight, a feature about an Afghan man trying to escape Afghanistan with the help of Johnson, is currently in development with Babak Anvari directing and Benedict Cumberbatch starring as Johnson.
+The rights to The Fishermen and the Dragon were sold to George Clooney's production company for a multi-part series.

-Anthropic AI Lawsuit
+Anthropic AI lawsuit

 In 2024, Johnson was one of three lead plaintiffs (with Andrea Bartz and Charles Graeber) to bring what became the largest class action lawsuit for IP infringement in U.S. history on behalf of tens of thousands of authors whose works were pirated by Anthropic AI in the development of their LLMs.
 The subsequent settlement of $1.5B is the largest recovery in the history of U.S. copyright cases.